taylorzr/dotfiles/README.md

 # general setup

 These dotfiles are setup as a bare repository.
 The git stuff it stored in ~/dotfiles, but the actual content stays in ~/.
-This avoids having an subdir of home be within the dotfiles repo.
+This avoids having any subdir of home be within the dotfiles repo.
 It also avoids problems with other dotfile stategies like the need to symlink all the things, which can be tedious.